-We’ve witnessed our most successful hosts give their guests a new perspective, sometimes even transforming they way they think or feel.
-If you’re interested in leveling up your experience, you may be looking for guidance on building an impactful experience that leaves your guests with a brand new perspective.
+Since launching Experiences, we’ve witnessed our most successful hosts give their guests a new perspective, sometimes even transforming they way they think or feel.
+If you’re interested in leveling up your experience, consider building an impactful experience that leaves your guests with a brand new perspective.
 The steps below have been used by successful hosts to create exceptional experiences.
-They can help you cultivate a sense of safety, belonging, and even transformation, often leading to glowing 5-star reviews and more bookings!
+These steps can help you cultivate a sense of safety, connection, and finally, transformation, often leading to glowing 5-star reviews and more bookings!

 Step 1: A foundation of trust

 Creating a world where everyone can genuinely belong requires a foundation of trust.
 Think back to the last time you took a class, attended an event, or traveled solo.
 Do you remember feeling a little nervous?
 It’s natural to feel out of place in a new setting, or when learning a new skill.
 Engaging wholeheartedly can be difficult when you feel vulnerable.
-The first step to leading a successful experience is ensuring your guests feel safe and trust you as a host, laying the foundation for a successful experience.
+The first step to leading a successful experience is ensuring your guests feel safe and trust you as a host.

 “Amelia is the perfect companion for this experience.
 She is a skillful guide that explains and demonstrates everything to make sure you are comfortable and having fun.”

-Feeling seen by your host can help you feel safe and builds trust.
+Making your guests feel seen can help you foster a sense of safety and build trust.
 Memorize your guests’ names and speak to them often throughout the journey.
 When others know our names, we feel seen.
 Greet your guests by name and think of every guest as a potential friend.